nickkagame/nickkagame/README.md

 <img src = https://www.codewars.com/users/nickkagame/badges/large alt = 'codewars'/>

 NB you won't see all my contributions, as I have been working a lot in forked repos.
-But I have been coding pretty much everyday!
+I have been coding pretty much everyday!